You want smart political talk without the meltdowns?

 This is what the NFL is not understanding.

-As I was pointing out earlier, I mean, you know, you look at more they've now lost millions of viewers, the NFL.
+As I was pointing out earlier, I mean, you know, you look at more, they've now lost millions of viewers, the NFL.

 They're losing millions in revenue.

-We have empty stadiums, and the survey shows baseball is now surpassed the NFL in popularity because of all these anthem protests.
+And a survey shows baseball is now surpassed the NFL in popularity because of all these anthem protests.

-And it's it's that simple.
+And it's that simple.

-Hey, I got a roll, not because I don't want to talk to you, because I'm just out of time.
+Hey, I got a roll, not because I don't want to talk to you, but because I'm just out of time.

-Uh, all the best to you in Chicago.
+All the best to you in Chicago.

-800-941 Sean is our number if you want to be a part of the program.
+800-941-Sean is our number if you want to be a part of the program.

 Quick break, we'll continue.

-All the new developments, and there's so much breaking today as it relates to the Russia uranium story, the corker, Trump fight, and Avanka on more personal issues.
+All right, tonight at 9th, we have an awesome Hannity, all the new developments, and there's so much breaking today as it relates to the Russia uranium story, the Corker-Trump fight, and Ivanka on more personal issues.

-You don't want to miss what she has to say about people that are mean to her, her father and her family.
+You don't want to miss what she has to say about people that are mean to her, her father, and her family.

 Also, yeah, Snowflake is gone.